Julian Cope: 1978–1983: The Teardrop Explodes

 In 1978, Cope formed the Teardrop Explodes with drummer Gary Dwyer, organist Paul Simpson and guitarist Mick Finkler, with himself as singer, bass player and principal songwriter.
 Drawing on a post-punk version of West Coast pop music (which gained the nickname of "bubblegum trance"), the band became part of a wave of neo-psychedelic Liverpool bands.
-Cope and Dwyer (and later their manager-turned-keyboard player David Balfe, who served both as Cope's creative foil and his personal antagonist) were the only band constants, but seven other members passed in and out of the line-up during the band's fractious four-year existence.
-Several well-received early singles (including "Sleeping Gas" and "Treason") culminated in the band's biggest hit, "Reward", which hit number 6 in the UK singles chart and took the Kilimanjaro album to number 24 in the chart.
+Cope and Dwyer (and later their manager-turned-keyboard player David Balfe, who served both as Cope's creative foil and his personal antagonist) were the only band constants; seven other members passed in and out of the line-up during the band's fractious four-year existence.
+Several well-received early singles (including "Sleeping Gas" and "Treason") culminated in the band's biggest hit, "Reward", which hit number 6 on the UK singles chart and took the Kilimanjaro album to number 24 on the chart.
 Cope's photogenic charm and wild, garrulous interview style helped keep the band in the media eye, and made him a short-lived teen idol during the band's peak.

-Success brought the Teardrops plenty of attention, but no further stability.
+Success brought the Teardrop Explodes attention, but no further stability.
 Their second album Wilder experimented with different and darker psychedelic styles, as well as delving deeper into Cope's complicated psyche: it spawned no major hits and sold relatively poorly at the time (despite being critically praised in retrospect).
 Excessive drug use plus continued infighting undermined the band, and a final lineup of Cope, Dwyer and Balfe split apart in 1982 after failed attempts to record a third album and a final disastrous tour.

-Despite the relatively short life of the band, The Teardrop Explodes has continued to sustain interest and praise since its demise and the band's back catalogue of recordings has been reissued several times over the last 30 years.
+Despite the relatively short life of the band, the Teardrop Explodes has continued to sustain interest and praise since its demise and the band's back catalogue of recordings has been reissued several times over the last 30 years.
 Cope, however, has strenuously resisted taking advantage of any nostalgic and commercial opportunities to reunite the band.

 1982–85: The Mercury years – World Shut Your Mouth and Fried

 In 1982 (accompanied by his new American wife Dorian Beslity), Cope moved to the Staffordshire village of Drayton Bassett (close to his childhood home of Tamworth).
 Following the break up of the Teardrop Explodes, he spent a period in seclusion recovering from the strain of the group's final year.
 Cope's well-documented Teardrops-era LSD excesses, eccentric behaviour and subsequent retreat had led to him being labelled an "acid casualty" in the vein of Syd Barrett and Roky Erickson, an image which took him several years to shake off.
-During this period, Cope befriended a teenage Drayton Bassett musician called Donald Ross Skinner, who became his main musical foil for the next twelve years.
+During this period Cope befriended a teenage Drayton Bassett musician, Donald Ross Skinner, who became his main musical foil for the next twelve years.

 "It has always been the bane of my existence that my passport says 'musician' and not 'artist'."